Lance Directory Namespace Catalog Spec¶

 Compatibility Mode¶

-- When checking if a table exists in root namespace, it first checks if the table exists in the manifest, then checks if the
+- When checking if a table exists in the root namespace, the implementation first checks the manifest table, then falls back to checking if a

-<table_name>.lanceexists. - When listing tables in root namespace, it merges tables from both manifest and directory listing, deduplicating by location and table names, manifest tables taking precedence.
+<table_name>.lancedirectory exists. - When listing tables in the root namespace, results from both the manifest table and directory listing are merged, with manifest entries taking precedence when duplicates exist.

-- When creating tables in root namespaces, it registers them in the manifest and uses V1
+- When creating tables in the root namespace, the table is registered in the manifest and uses the V1

-<table_name>.lancenaming for root namespace tables. - If a table in root namespace is renamed, it will start to follow the V2 path definition.
+<table_name>.lancenaming convention for backward compatibility. - If a table in the root namespace is renamed, it transitions to the V2 hash-based path naming.

-- For operations in child namespaces, only V2 spec is used.
+- For operations in child namespaces, only V2 behavior is used since V1 does not support nested namespaces.

 Migration from V1 to V2¶